 “999” is the British emergency line; make a note of local service numbers.

-Program an “In Case of Emergency” contact in your phone: type “ICE” in place of a specified name.
-We recommend using the Syracuse London emergency number (07957 473159) as the primary contact; add a second entry for a close relative or friend.
+Program an “In Case of Emergency” contact in your phone: type “ICE” in place of a specified name and provide details (a family member, friend, and/or Syracuse London staff contact).

 - Tell others where you are

 Make sure friends and family know where you are when – and when you expect to be back, so they can avoid worrying unnecessarily but also take the appropriate action if anything seems wrong.